Let’s talk about Free Cash.

 … And not with any malicious intent.
 In our experience, the owners in these situations are merely trying to get “all” the bills paid, but the result is that there is no clear path between where the money came from or where it went and as a result, there is no easy way to diagnose the overall financial health of the company.

-The harder, but smarter, way to assess and access “free cash” out of a business is to make sure that your books are in impeccable order.
+First, to make sure that your books are in impeccable order.
 Should the company need an influx of cash from an owner, it can be easily seen and properly put in to place.
 Should the owner need to take money out of the business, good bookkeeping clearly shows this transaction.

 The real benefit of this is that the actual profitability of the business becomes more transparent and owners can use this information to plan a course of action that can lead to better free cash flow in the coming financial periods.
 After all, if you don’t know how much you actually made, how can you tell if it was a “good” month or not?